 Bringing a concealed weapon into an airport can violate California state law, as well as Federal Law.
 Passing through a TSA security checkpoint with such a weapon in a carry-on bag certainly could be construed to be a violation of these laws.
 Federal law makes it illegal to attempt to introduce a concealed weapon or firearm on to an aircraft.
 The law states that it is a crime for an individual who is on, or attempting to get on, an aircraft to have on their person, or carry in such a way that it would be accessible to them, a concealed dangerous weapon.
 As a very serious offense, it carries the possibility of up to 10 years in prison.

 Perhaps the most common of federal cases involve drugs.
 These federal drug cases are often the result of an investigation that utilizes a variety of investigative techniques, yielding various types of evidence from many sources.
 Examples include intercepted cell phone calls, emails, surveillance, items retrieved from trash, and occasionally wire-tap investigations (involving judicially authorized recordings of telephone conversations of targets of the investigation), and often the drugs themselves.

 Conspiracy charges are common in federal drug indictments, because there are usually various persons involved in the trafficking of large quantities of illegal substances.
 A conspiracy charge allows federal prosecution of all individuals who had a role in the trafficking scheme.

 If you are facing potential federal charges, federal agents may have already accumulated evidence against you.
 This makes it especially necessary to consult an attorney experienced in federal law as soon as possible.
-Contact Sevens Legal, APC, today for a free consultation.
+Contact Sevens Legal Criminal Lawyers, today for a free consultation.